abhaythomas/finpulse/README.md

-# 📊 FinPulse — AI-Powered Daily Portfolio Report Agent
+# 📊 FinPulse — AI-Powered Daily Portfolio Report Agent.

 An autonomous agent that monitors your stock portfolio, fetches live market data and news, generates AI-powered analysis, and delivers a beautiful HTML report to your inbox every morning — fully automated, zero cost.